nkr2766/LinkTree/README.md

 5. Use **Download** to save a copy or **Edit** to make changes later.

 Everything works locally with no server or sign-up required.

+## Link Page Template

+If you already have your content stored elsewhere, open `link.html`.
+Update the `data` object at the bottom of the file with your username, subtitle, profile picture and links.
+The page uses Tailwind CSS to display a modern card with a soft green gradient background and works great on mobile or desktop.